Mathieu Schneider: International play

 Schneider first played for the United States in the 1988 World Junior Championships, tallying 2 assists as the U.S. finished in sixth place.
 He made his senior international debut at the 1996 World Cup, where the U.S. won the tournament in a three-game final over Canada.
 Schneider scored 2 goals in 7 games.

 Two years later, in 1998, he was selected to join the U.S. team at the 1998 Winter Olympics in Nagano.
 He failed to register a point as the U.S. finished a disappointing sixth.
 A serious groin/abdominal injury kept Schneider from consideration for the 2002 Winter Olympics in Salt Lake City, and, although he was chosen to his second World Cup tournament in 2004, he pulled out of the games due to a lack of insurance (he was not signed to an NHL team that summer).

 In December 2005, he was selected to represent the U.S. at the 2006 Winter Olympics in Turin.
 Despite a two-point performance from Schneider in the quarterfinals, the U.S. was eliminated by Finland.

 Personal life

-Schneider married his wife, Shannon, in 1999, and lives with her and his 4 children, Mathieu Jr, Abigail, Micah, and Ella in Manhattan Beach, California.
+Schneider married his wife, Shannon, in 1999, and has 4 children, Mathieu Jr, Abigail, Micah, and Ella.
+He lives in Manhattan Beach, California.
 Schneider was one of a handful of Jewish players in the NHL.